-Going to Las Vegas is like going to Disneyland, only for an adult and there is always something to see and do.
-My last trip to Vegas was no exception.
+For me, going to Las Vegas is like going to Disneyland, only for adults and there is always something to see and do.
+My last trip to Las Vegas was no exception.
 I do, however, have a secret!
 Something I usually don’t share with a lot of travelers, for fear they will laugh at me.
-Then one time on a trip a while back, I had only a day left after a travel conference, when I let the cat out of the bag and told one of the other travelers my secret.
+Then one time on a trip a while back, I had only a day left after a travel conference when I let the cat out of the bag and told one of the other travelers my secret.
 She laughed, as she does the same thing and we hopped on the bus together!

 So here it is: my secret

 I take the Hop On Hop Off Bus Tours in many cities that I visit!